Judaism and politics: 21st century

 In the 21st century, shifts are occurring.
 The Jewish community in Great Britain, one of the largest in the Jewish diaspora, is leaning conservative, as a poll published by the Jewish Chronicle in early 2015 shows.
 Of British Jews polled, 69% would vote for the Conservative Party, while 22% would vote for the Labour Party.
-This is in stark contrast to the rest of the voter population, which, according to a BBC poll, had Conservatives and Labor almost tied at about a third each.
+This is in stark contrast to the rest of the voter population, which, according to a BBC poll, had Conservatives and Labour almost tied at about a third each.
 Jews have typically been a part of the British middle class, traditional home of the Conservative Party, although the number of Jews in working class communities of London is in decline.
 The main voting bloc of poorer Jews in Britain now, made up primarily of ultra-Orthodox, votes en masse for the Conservatives.
 Attitudes toward Israel influence the vote of three out of four of British Jews.
 A shift toward conservatism has also been exhibited in France, where about half of the Jewish population is Sephardic.
 Jérôme Fourquet, director "Public opinion and corporate strategy" department at the polling organization IFOP, notes that there is a "pronounced preference" for right-wing politics among French Jews.
 During the 2007 election, Jews (Orthodox or not) represented the strongest pillar of support for Sarkozy after observant Catholics.